Market schedule

 How it is derived

-- Datastream extracts the latest covered Item 1A risk-factor section using the same section substrate that powers
+- SEC API extracts the latest covered Item 1A risk-factor section using the same section substrate that powers

 /v1/filings/latest/sections/item_1a - the classifier then assigns deterministic categories based on a transparent keyword taxonomy over the extracted Item 1A prose